Skip to main content

 Signature validation

-The configuration above contains the two highlighted sections, allOf and anyOf:
+The configuration above contains the two sections, allOf and anyOf:

 • allOf: The policy is trusted only if all signature requirements here are valid.